forestryio/forestry.io/hugo/content/docs/quickstart/configure-CMS.md

 ## Setting up Image Paths

 When your team uploads images and other media, you want to ensure they're going to the right directory.
-Set this up by going to **Settings > File Paths**.
+Set this up by going to **Settings > Media**.

 ![](/uploads/2018/01/settings.png)